junixapp/EasyAdapter/README.md

 # EasyAdapter
-An simpify version for hongyangAndroid [baseAdapter]. see https://github.com/hongyangAndroid/baseAdapter.
+An simplify version for hongyangAndroid [baseAdapter]. see https://github.com/hongyangAndroid/baseAdapter.

 I remove some wrappers, change some api, to be more simple.